FLS2

-FLS2 and its similarities to receptor-like kinases HOLAKHEASEN
+FLS2 and its similarities to receptor-like kinases

-FLS2 is considered a receptor like kinase (RLK).
-RLKs are very similar to tyrosine kinases but different in the fact that tyrosine kinases are present in mammals and RLKs are plant specific.
+FLS2 is considered a receptor-like kinase (RLK).
+RLKs are essentially tyrosine kinases fused to an N-terminal leucine-rich repeat domain, which controls its function.
+Although tyrosine kinases are widespread and present in mammals, this type of fusion is only found in plants.
 RLKs are transmembrane proteins that consists of inner, outer, and central membrane regions.
-Being proteins, they also have an amino-terminus domain and a carboxyl-terminal kinase domain.
-RLKs play an important role in plant reception which will be shown through FLS2.
-BRASSINOSTEROID INSENSITIVE 1 (BRI1) is another important RLK with a lot of similarities to FLS2.
-Despite share many of the same signalling components, FLS2 and BRI1 have very different effects on the cell.
+RLKs play an important role in plant reception, which will be shown through FLS2.
+Brassinosteroid insensitive-1 (BRI1) is another important RLK with similarities to FLS2.
+Despite sharing many of the same signalling components, FLS2 and BRI1 have very different effects on the cell.

-FLS2 Structure
+Structure

 FLS2 consists of 3 domains: an extracellular, a transmembrane, and an intracellular.
 The extracellular domain is known as the Leucine-rich repeat (LRR) domain.
-It is in this region, which is the amino-terminus, where it is said to have direct interaction with flagellin initiating the response of FLS2 to flg22.
+It is in this region, which is the amino-terminus, where it is said to have direct interaction with flagellin, initiating the response of FLS2 to flg22.
 The transmembrane domain is where proteins transition from extracellular to intracellular.
 This region is usually very thermodynamically stable and occurs only in the phospholipid membrane between cells.
 The intracellular domain is the serine/threonine kinase domain.
 In this domain, phosphorylation catalyzes a protein kinase cascade leading to a response.
 In FLS2, this response elicits changes in growth and plant defenses.